NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 The application of the propagator to the subproblem is the core, or *kernel*, of the PA.
 While this description of the kernel is useful for understanding, it does not immediately lead to an algorithm that is well-suited for hardware-agnostic implementation (more details in #lower([@sec:single_gpu]) on #ref(<sec:single_gpu>, form: "page")).
 To that end, the implementation of the kernel presented here is composed of discretizing the subdomain and propagating the initial values separately.

+#pagebreak()
 *Discretization:* To avoid performance losses from each kernel allocating memory, each discretization kernel references a specific, pre-allocated, one-dimensional array $delta D$ of length $N_cal(P)$.
-In order for the kernel to generate the appropriate samplings of the domain, $delta D$ has its first and last elements pre-populated with the values of the lower and upper bounds of that thread's assigned subproblem such that $delta D = {t_p, ..., t_(p + 1)}$.
+In order for the kernel to generate the appropriate samplings of the domain, $delta D$ has its first and last elements pre-populated with the values of the lower and upper bounds of that thread's assigned subproblem such that

+$ delta D = {t_p, [N_cal(P) - 2 "arbitrary elements"], t_(p + 1)}. $

 With each kernel accessing this data, it can simply calculate and write the domain samples in-place; this process is shown in @alg:disc_kernel.

 #figure(
   kind: "algorithm",